denzel-farmer/PLT-Crusty/README.md

 # Summary
 This is our final implementation for Crusty, with both semantic type checking and linear type checking included.

-# Building Frontend
+# Building Semantic Checker
-To build the semantic checker (which generates a SAST with linearity checking report), run 'ocamlbuild checksemant.native'.
+To build the semantic checker (which generates a SAST with linearity checking report), run 'make checksemant.native'.

+# Building End-to-End Compiler
+To build the full compiler, run 'make crusty.native'

+# Running tests
+To run all automated tests, run 'make test'

-# Testing
+# Environment
-To generate all programs, simply run ocamlbuild -pkgs llvm src/crusty.native, which will build all relevant modules, including the scanner, parser, semantic type checker, linear type checker, and IR generation.
-These modules are compatible with Ocaml version 4.14.2, Opam version 2.1.5, and
-LLVM verison 14.0.6.
+Our compiler is compatible with Ocaml version 4.14.2, Opam version 2.1.5, and LLVM verison 14.0.6.

 The crusty.native accepts input (a program) from stdin via a lexbuf stream, runs the code through all the different stages, and eventually sends the output of the IR generation program (assembly-like instructions) to stdout.
 We used redirection to test our code more easily, writing an initial program in a .crust file that acted as stdin, and sending stdout to a .out file.
 With the .out file, running lli .out will essentially run the program as if it were an executable.